google/googletest/googletest/README.md

     cd build
     cmake ..             # Generate native build scripts for Google Test.

-If you want to build without Google Mock, you should replace the last command with
+The above command also includes Google Mock by default.
+And so, if you want to build only Google Test, you should replace the last command with

     cmake .. -DBUILD_GMOCK=OFF